Florida Registered Agent

 The first annual report is due between January 1 and May 1 of the year following the year your LLC registered to conduct business in Florida.

-If you do not file an annual report, your LLC will not be able to defend any action in a court and will be subject to fees and penalties.
+If you do not file an annual report, your LLC will not be able to defend any action in court and will be subject to fees and penalties.
 If you do not pay the fees and file the annual report, your certificate of authority will be revoked.
+Are you worried you’ll forget to file?
+Hire us to register your foreign LLC, and we’ll submit your report for just $100 plus state fees!

 What kind of taxes will I be required to pay?